 Shelters Only Have Mutts

 Are you interested in a purebred animal?
-If you’ve avoided shelters thus far on the assumption that they only house mixed-breed pets, it’s time to reconsider.
-The fact is, a shelter is just as likely to have a purebred animal as it is to have a mixed-breed pet.
-It all depends on what particular pets have wound up at that particular facility—give yourself the opportunity to give a pet in need a good home.
+If you’ve avoided shelters due to the common shelter pet myths that they only house mixed-breed pets, it’s time to reconsider.
+The fact is, shelters are just as likely to have a purebred animal as they are to have a mixed-breed pet.
+It all depends on which animals have recently arrived at that particular facility—give yourself the opportunity to give a pet in need a good home.

 Shelters Only Have Dogs and Cats